neogeny/TatSu/README.rst

 |TatSu| supports `left-recursive`_  rules in PEG_ grammars using the
 algorithm_ by *Laurent* and *Mens*.
 The generated AST_ has the expected left associativity.

-Starting with version 5.9.0 |TatSu| requires Python 3.11 or later.
+|TatSu| requires a maintained version of Python (3.11 at the moment).
+While no code
-While no code in |TatSu| yet depends on new language or standard library features, the authors don't want to be constrained by Python version comaptibility consideration when developing features that will be part future releases.
+in |TatSu| yet depends on new language or standard library features, the authors don't want to be constrained by Python version comaptibility consideration when developing features that will be part future releases.
-Therefore, to simplify version pinning for users of the library, they decided to proactively bump the Python minimum required version to 3.10.

 |TatSu| releases in the 5.7 series closely track releases in the 5.8 series
 while maintaining compatibility with Python 3.8 and later.